valerianSmartRent/valerianSmartRent/README.md

-Hello there, I am front-end developer at Smart Rent (Zipato).
+Hello there, I am front-end developer at SmartRent.

-I am working on native mobile application, application where customers can configure and maintain their smart home.
+I work on native mobile application and web solutions.
+Applications where customers can configure and maintain their smart home.

 Tech stack